fabOnReact/surf-rails/README.md

 </p>

 # Surfcheck Backend and WebApplication
-- The [repository of ReactNative Mobile app](https://github.com/fabriziobertoglio1987/surfnative) using this backend repository api.
+- The [github repo](https://github.com/fabriziobertoglio1987/surfnative) of ReactNative Mobile app using this api.
 - The [webapplication](https://surfcheck.xyz)
 - The api [endpoints, documentation and postman requests](https://documenter.getpostman.com/view/6379421/SVfH1CeA?version=latest).
-The api is public.
+The api is public and free.

 ## Installation Instructions
 ruby version `ruby 2.5.0`